datahub-project/datahub/docs/cli.md

 DataHub comes with a friendly cli called `datahub` that allows you to perform a lot of common operations using just the command line.

-## Release Notes
+## Release Notes and CLI versions

-You can find the release notes in [github releases](https://github.com/datahub-project/datahub/releases).
-If you wish release notes for each bug-fix release you can find them in [acryldata releases](https://github.com/acryldata/datahub/releases).
+The server release notes can be found in [github releases](https://github.com/datahub-project/datahub/releases).
+These releases are done approximately every week on a regular cadence unless a blocking issue or regression is discovered.

+CLI release is made through a different repository and release notes can be found in [acryldata releases](https://github.com/acryldata/datahub/releases).
+At least one release which is tied to the server release is always made alongwith the server release.
+Multiple other bigfix releases are made in between based on amount of fixes that are merged between the server release mentioned above.

+If server with version `0.8.28` is being used then CLI used to connect to it should be `0.8.28.x`.
+Tests of new CLI are not ran with older server versions so it is not recommended to update the CLI if the server is not updated.

 ## Installation
 ### Using pip